RansesMarques/trigger-jenkins/README.md

 # trigger-jenkins

-jenkins é topzera demais, corrigido as credentials do Job em 28-05-2022
+corrigido as credentials do Job em 28-05-2022